surafiel-habib/Development-of-Transformer-based-Amharic-to-English-Neural-Machine-Translation/README.md

-# Development of Transformer-based Amharic to English Neural Machine Translation
+# Development of a Transformer-based Amharic to English Neural Machine Translation

 Amharic, the official working language of the Federal Government of Ethiopia, is a Semitic language known for its morphological complexity and limited digital resources.
 These characteristics pose substantial challenges for natural language processing tasks, particularly in machine translation.